-The direction of the relationships between each physiological factor and FA suggests that they exert competing effects on the underlying white matter signal, with some relating to higher FA and others (i.e., Inflammation) lower FA.
-Since Adiposity is positively correlated with all the physiological variables, it suggests that the original regression results between Adiposity and FA, called the total pathway, may be weaker due to these competing influence on FA.
+white matter signal, with some relating to higher FA and others (i.e., Inflammation) lower FA.
+Since Adiposity is positively correlated with all the physiological variables, it suggests that the original regression results between Adiposity and FA, called the total pathway, may be weaker due to these competing influences on FA.
 By including these indirect pathways in the mediation model, we can control for these countermanding effects in the estimate of the direct (c') pathway, which is the relationship between Adiposity and FA after controlling for the physiological mediators.
 Consistent with this interpretation, we detected nearly eight times as many significant positive c' voxels (4.01%; 95% CI UB = 1.03%) and fifty percent more negative voxels (5.31%; 95% CI UB = 3.98%) than were detected in the original total (c) pathway analysis.